Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Introduction

-The proper modeling of the cosmic-ray component itself only became important in recent years when ground-based detectors started to detect the shadow of the Sun in cosmic rays produced by their interactions with the solar surface and corona.
-The Tibet AS-Gamma experiment was the first to demonstrate that the cosmic-ray Sun shadow varies with time, in correlation with the variation of the sunspot number \cite{2013PhRvL.111a1101A}.
-As the latter is in turn correlated with the magnetic field strength and structure, these measurements were first to prove an effect of cosmic-ray deflection in the inner heliospheric field on the Sun shadow.
-Most recently, a similar study at higher energies ($\left<E_{\rm CR}\right>\sim 40$~TeV) has been performed with the IceCube detector \cite{ICECUBE_SUNSHADOW_PAPER}, and a general temporal variation of the cosmic-ray Sun shadow was verified.
-A correlation with the sunspot number, however, could not be validated yet because the solar cycle during the time of the measurements (2010/2011 -- 2014/2015) did not vary enough to allow for a statistically significant statement \cite{Bos2017}.
-The HAWC collaboration \cite{Enriquez:2015nva,hawc_aps2017} also observed a deficit of cosmic rays from the direction of the Sun for the years 2013 and 2014 between $1$~TeV and $142$~TeV.
-A study of the variability of the Sun shadow could, however, not be presented yet.
-In the upcoming years, different experiments are expected to be able to probe the variation of the cosmic-ray Sun shadow with the solar magnetic field in a broad energy range and with a better time resolution.
+The proper modeling of the cosmic-ray component itself only became important in recent years when ground-based detectors started detecting the shadow of the Sun in cosmic rays produced by their interactions with the solar surface and corona.
+The Tibet AS-Gamma experiment was the first to demonstrate that the cosmic-ray Sun shadow varies with time, in correlation with the variation of the sunspot number \citep{2013PhRvL.111a1101A}.
+As the latter is, in turn, correlated with the magnetic field strength and structure, these measurements were first to prove an effect of cosmic-ray deflection in the inner heliospheric field on the Sun shadow.
+Most recently, a similar study at higher energies $\left<E_{\rm CR}\right>\sim 40$~TeV has been performed with the IceCube detector \citep{ICECUBE_SUNSHADOW_PAPER} and a general temporal variation of the cosmic-ray Sun shadow was verified.
+A correlation with the sunspot number, however, could not be validated yet because the solar cycle during the time of the measurements (2010/2011--2014/2015) was not variable enough to allow for a statistically significant statement \citep{Bos2017}.
+The HAWC collaboration \citep{Enriquez:2015nva, hawc_aps2017} also observed a deficit of cosmic rays from the direction of the Sun for the years 2013 and 2014 between $1$~TeV and $142$~TeV.
+A study of the variability of the Sun shadow could not yet, however, be presented.
+In the coming years, different experiments are expected to be able to probe the variation of the cosmic-ray Sun shadow with the solar magnetic field across a broad energy range and with a better time resolution.